“Cut!” Cried the director. Mark Finch dropped his head into his hands and shook it in despair.

 “We need the money,” he muttered.

-Leslie just chuckled.
-She patted his head and scoffed.
+Leslie chuckled, patted his head and scoffed.
 “Oh you are so silly.
 Don’t talk about money.
-It’s so dull.”
+It’s dull.”

 “I don’t know what’s going through your head Laurence but you need to do better,” growled Mark as the crew began to set up for the next scene, crawling around them like worker ants.

 Laurence shrugged his shoulders.
 A make up girl came charging over to powder his face and matte his skin which the sweat was causing to shine under the lights.
 The warm climate of LUEN was giving him a honey coloured complexion.

 “I’m trying my best,” the actor insisted to the director.
 “It’s not my fault.
 Scarlett brings all the personality of a wet paper towel.”